cattle-ops/terraform-aws-gitlab-runner/README.md

 ### Configure

 The examples are configured with defaults that should work in general.
 The examples are in general configured for the region Ireland `eu-west-1`.
 The only parameter that needs to be provided is the GitLab registration token.
 The token can be found in GitLab in the runner section (global, group or repo scope).
-Create a file `terrafrom.tfvars` and the registration token.
+Create a file `terraform.tfvars` and the registration token.

     registration_token = "MY_TOKEN"